simongreenblatt/simongreenblatt.github.io/content/post/about/index.md

 Hi!
 I'm glad you've taken the time to visit my website and that you're interested in learning more about me.

-I'm currently working as a Cybersecurity Intern at [Oak Ridge National Laboratory](https://www.ornl.gov/) for the U.S. Department of Energy performing security assessments for devices.
-I recently completed my Master's in **Cybersecurity** at [Brown University](https://www.brown.edu/), one of the eight **Ivy League** private research universities.
+I'm currently working as a Managed Data Detection and Response Analyst at [Varonis](https://www.varonis.com/) preventing cybercrimes before they happen.
+I recently completed my Master's in **Cybersecurity** at [Brown University](https://www.brown.edu/), one of the eight **Ivy League** private research universities in the northeastern United States.
 I was enrolled in the Computer Science track which focuses on the technical and computational aspects of Cybersecurity, while gaining a complementary perspective on organizational management and law.
-I previously completed my undergraduate studies at [North Carolina State University](https://www.ncsu.edu/) where I graduated **summa cum laude** in Mathematics with a Minor in Computer Programming.
+I previously completed my undergraduate studies at [North Carolina State University](https://www.ncsu.edu/) where I graduated **summa cum laude** in Mathematics with a Minor in Computer Programming and an emphasis on cryptography.
+I also hold the Security+ certification which validates baseline skills for IT security roles.

-I have experience with secure software development, computer architecture, and networking, as well as mathematical and applied cryptography.
-My main areas of interest are **Computer Security** and **Cryptography**.
-My goal is to specialize in penetration testing and the management of IT systems to solve complex, real-world security problems.
+I have experience with secure software development, computer architecture, and hacking, as well as mathematical and applied cryptography.
+My main areas of interest are software security, cryptography and **penetration testing**.
+My goal is to specialize in penetration testing to help mitigate risk in computer systems by identifying vulnerabilities and evaluating their security.
+Feel free to take a look at some of the projects, research papers, and hacking exercises I've worked on.

 #### Education